site is listed on the science, engineering and technology section of

 4.5.1.
 Hydrogen bonds: Hydrogen bonds are well defined by a description of the hydrogen bonds in hydrogen fluoride (FIG. 4.5).

-At a given moment in time, the electron cloud surrounding even an inert gas atom may not be perfectly symmetrical.
+At a given instant in time, the electron cloud surrounding even an inert gas atom may not be perfectly symmetrical.
 Thus one side will carry a relative positive charge and the other a relative negative charge.
-The separation of charge (dipole) can be almost negligible in small atoms such as helium.
-In addition to these instantaneous dipoles, there are dipoles induced by the original dipoles.
+The separation of charge (instantaneous dipole) can be almost negligible in small atoms such as helium.
+In addition these instantaneous dipoles induce *dipoles in adjacent atoms and molecules (*induced dipoles).

 Since the dipoles are very small, the forces which exist between them are also very small.
 Even at low temperatures, the random motion of group VIII atoms is vigorous enough to keep them gaseous.
 Moreover, on collision, repulsion between like charges is just as likely to occur as attraction between opposite charges.